-This report details the results of the 2021/22 stock assessment for the Victorian Rock Lobster Fishery.
-The assessment includes analysis of the fishery against the stock performance indicators and limit reference points set out in the harvest strategy.
-The primary objective of the harvest strategy is to ensure that the stocks rebuild.
-The strategy uses standardised catch rate, egg production levels, pre-recruit abundance and a set of decision rules to determine the total allowable commercial catch (TACC) for each zone in the fishery.
-A new harvest strategy is currently under development which is likely to be used in subsequent years.
-This 2021/22 assessment will be used to support the TACC setting process for 2023/24.
+This report details the results of the 2022/23 stock assessment for the Victorian Rock Lobster Fishery.
+The assessment includes analysis of the fishery against the stock performance indicators and limit reference points set out in the new draft management plan.
+A key principle in the management plan is to ensure that the stocks rebuild in order to meet the plan's objectives and optimise benefits for all users.
+The management plan includes a harvest strategy that uses standardised catch rate, egg production levels, pre-recruit abundance and a set of decision rules to determine the total allowable commercial (TACC) and recreational catch for each zone in the fishery.
+This 2022/23 assessment applies the draft harvest strategy to the zones to provide a basis for the TACC setting process for 2024/25.